xianglun918/InfoGAN-Study/README.md

-# InfoGAN-Study
+# InfoGAN-Study Presentation Transcript
-This is the transcript of my ECE647 final reading report presentation.
+This repository contains the transcript of my presentation on Info-GAN model in support of the video posted on Youtube.